-The Spanish Association for Standardisation-UNE, has published the Report Standardisation for the Ecological Transition, which highlights various areas of standardisation in UNE that are driving the ecological transition: From the circular economy to climate change, energy efficiency, transport, sustainable finance and green purchasing.
+The Spanish Association for Standardization, UNE, has published the report Support for the Standardization of Ecological Transition, which highlights various areas of standardization in UNE that are driving the ecological transition: From the circular economy to climate change, energy efficiency, transport, sustainable finance and green purchasing.

 Standards harmonise best practices, providing reliable and consensual tools to companies and legislators.
 Technical standards provide an effective response to business challenges, and are a strong support for governments in the effective deployment of public policies and in the development of regulations; For example, in the European Green Deal, in fields such as smart grids, alternative fuels and efficient recycling.

-Some illustrative examples of standards supporting the ecological transition are the UNE-EN ISO 14001 on environmental management in a more general area or UNE-EN ISO 14064 on the carbon footprint in the fight against climate change and the UNE-EN-ISO 50001 on energy efficiency in a specific field, among others.
+Examples of standards that support the ecological transition are UNE-EN ISO 14001 on environmental management in the more general sense, or UNE-EN ISO 14064 on carbon footprint in the fight against climate change and UNE-EN ISO 50001 on energy efficiency in a specific field, inter alia.

 Furthermore, standards help organisations to achieve one or more of the UN's 17 Sustainable Development Goals (SDGs), as they provide the consensus, collaboration and best practices that this global challenge requires.